crdbrd/python-brreg/README.md

 The library requires Python 3.8 or newer.

-The package is available from [PyPI](https://pypi.org/project/brreg/):
+The library can be installed from [PyPI](https://pypi.org/project/brreg/):

 ```
 python3 -m pip install brreg